The new Casablanca auditoriuim

 Sydney Greenstreet's place, "The Blue Parrot"

-Jennifer Hudson signing autograph's at Blvd's sneak preview and her "Dreamgirls" outfit on permanent display in our museum.
+Jennifer Hudson signing autographs at Blvd's sneak preview of "Dreamgirls" and her outfit from that film whch is on permanent display

 Going up the tower stairway to tha Casablanca auditorium